urmidedhiacmu/MLIP_MLFlow/README.md

 - [ ] Set up Local MLFlow Server and complete the `train_model.py` file.
 Show the registered model at [http://127.0.0.1:6001/#/models](http://127.0.0.1:6001/#/models)
 - [ ] Complete `load_model.py`.
 Show uploaded experiment runs (on MLFlow web page) and the console output of running `load_model.py`
 - [ ] Update the training pipeline and register a new version of the model in deliverable 1.
-Add a meaningful description and explain your choice of classification model to the TA.
+Add a meaningful description or tag and explain your choice of classification model to the TA.

-- [ ] Deploy the MLFlow model as a docker container.
-Show TA the console output of running `./test_inference.sh`.
+### Optional Deliverable

 ### Environment Setup